GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ## sigma^2 estimated as 3.188:  log likelihood = -230.95,  aic = 495.91
 ```

-Finding the right values for an arima model is not so easy.
+Finding the right values for an ARIMA model is not trivial.
 Basically, one has to iterate over a variety of options.
-Let's try just one for illustration purposes.
+Let us try just one for illustration purposes.

 ```r
 arimamod <- arima(tam$Ta, c(6,2,2))